 - Improves your blood pressure and heart rate

 - Makes you take proper deep breaths.

-Change 4 Life has great ideas on getting walking – and starting lots of other activities too.
+Change 4 Life has great ideas on getting walking – and lots of other activities too.

-Many pools have mother and baby swimming sessions – the water supports you making swimming the perfect low-impact weightless exercise, and your baby learns to be confident in the water.
+Many pools have parent and child swimming sessions – the water supports you, making swimming the perfect low-impact weightless exercise, and your little one learns to be confident in the water.
 It may not be warm enough for a session in an outdoor pool yet, but there’s nothing like heading into a sunny afternoon after a refreshing splash about in a pool.